edi3/edi3-notary/docs/index.md

 With numerous trade documents involved in international trade, document verification is an essential process as it verifies the identity of the document signer to prevent fraud, and checks for awareness and volition.
 Thus we need a solution that allows document verification to be executed digitally and safely.

-We also note that there are a couple of methods to digitalise notarisation such as electronic-signature, electronic notarisation, webcam notarisation and etc. Electronic notarisation will be discussed further to prove the verification mechanisam in a decentralised manner in which both Domain Name Server (DNS) and Token Registry are 2 unique blockchain solutions that can demostrate document verification for Non-Transferable Documents and Transferable Documents respectively.
+Electronic notarisation will be discussed further to prove the verification mechanisam in a decentralised manner in which both Domain Name Server (DNS) and Token Registry are 2 unique blockchain solutions that can demostrate document verification for Non-Transferable Documents and Transferable Documents respectively.

-### Domain Name Server (DNS)
+### 2.2.1 Domain Name Server (DNS)

 DNS is the phonebook of the Internet, connecting web browsers with websites.
 By allowing the DNS system to be used as an identity registry, we allow the domain name owners to claim ownership of a Document Store smart contract on the Blockchain.

 The DNS system is a key part of Internet infrastructure, and is a decentralised system - this means that there is a low barrier to entry and does not have a single point of failure.
 It allows issuers to simply tie their issuance to their domain name, (e.g example.openattestation.com).
 When a user views a certificate issued under this model, they will see "Document issued by example.openattestation.com".

-### Token Registry
+### 2.2.2 Token Registry

 Token Registry supports the construct of assets which can have ownership assigned to them.
 This is supported using Blockchain smart contracts to keep track of the owner of a particular asset.
 This solution will faciliate the title transfer requirements for Transferable Documents.

-#### Non-transferable Document
+#### 2.2.3 Non-transferable Document

 ##### Certificate of Non-Manipulation